BjornL1/to_the_list_gd2/README.md

 ### User Authentication

 - Django's LoginRequiredMixin is used to make sure that any requests to access secure pages by non-authenticated users are redirected to the login page.
-- Django's UserPassesTestMixin is used to limit access based on certain permissions i.e. to ensure users can only edit/delete recipes and comments for which they are the author.
-If the user doesn't pass the test they are shown an HTTP 403 Forbidden error.

 ### Form Validation
 If incorrect or empty data is added to a form, the form won't submit and a warning will appear to the user informing them what field raised the error.